 - Rugged Outdoor Watch: Built to withstand the elements while keeping you on track and in style

-- Adjustable Strap: Crafted from blue fabric and leather mixed materials, the strap is adjustable and positioned comfortably on your wrist
+- Durable Fabric Strap: Easily adjustable and positioned comfortably on your wrist

 - INDIGLO Backlight: INDIGLO night light and luminous hands allow you to tell the time in the dark with the push of a button

-- Classic Design: Blue dial with date window at 3 o'clock; full Arabic numerals; mineral glass crystal
+- Classic Design: Cream dial with date window at 3 o'clock; full Arabic numerals; mineral glass crystal

 - 24 Hour Watch: Displays the time in a 24-hour format on its dial - the perfect quick reference for anyone who uses military time.